 You could still do one week or give yourself 21 days and enjoy every bit of excitement, relaxation, and exploration but 10-14 days is the right amount of time for your first experience.
 You will have enough time to settle into a specific city, explore the highlights, and enjoy the feeling of living in a new space without feeling exhausted from moving to a new space daily.
 You can travel and tour at a slower pace that will keep you inspired, active, and refreshed.
 Knowing the Best Time to Visit Croatia can make the difference for your Workation package.

 Rakija is a type of brandy often distilled in private homes and made to the tastes of the individual.
 It is often made with dried figs but can be made with honey, or even mistletoe.
 It’s strong, fruity, and often used to welcome visitors, whether old or new friends to a home.
 Don’t be surprised if you are offered rakija in restaurants or by strangers who are eager to share their traditions and turn newcomers into friends.

 Cafe culture is strong in Croatia and locals tend to socialize over a cup of coffee, which could last for minutes or hours.
-Enjoy the experience and take part in the tradition.
+You may find the best walkable cities in Croatia offer the most enjoyable experience in which you can take part in the tradition.